MWatty/the-office-memory-game-pet-edition/README.md

  & [Results with no errors](https://github.com/MWatty/the-office-memory-game-pet-edition/blob/master/assets/images/screenshots/SSHTMLval.png "Results with no errors")
 * [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) - [Results](https://github.com/MWatty/the-office-memory-game-pet-edition/blob/master/assets/images/screenshots/SSCSSValidation.png "Results")

-JShint was used to detect errors and potential problems within the Javascript Code.
+JShint was used to detect errors and potential problems within the JavaScript Code.
 The only issues identified in JShint as per the results below related to the use of 'class',let', 'const' and the 'arrow function' which are only available in ES6, this is not a cause for concern.

 * [JShint](https://jshint.com/) - [Results Screenshot 1](https://github.com/MWatty/the-office-memory-game-pet-edition/blob/master/assets/images/screenshots/SSJShint1.png "Results Screenshot 1")